What Is It?

 Actual cash value: Autopac covers the loss or damage to your vehicle based on its actual cash value when the accident happened.
 Your vehicle’s actual cash value is its fair market value immediately before it was damaged.
 We determine your vehicle’s actual cash value by independent market surveys, taking into account its year, make, model, kilometres driven and overall condition.
 Keep your receipts for recent repairs because these may increase your vehicle’s value, depending on the repairs.
 Keeping recent pictures of your vehicle on hand also makes sense.
 The pictures may help us assess your vehicle’s condition in case it’s stolen or destroyed.

-Maximum insured value: $50,000, including taxes, is the most any car, truck, motorcycle, moped, motorhome, trailer, snow vehicle, bus or prototype vehicle is insured for under Basic Autopac — although some of these will be limited to a declared value, which may be substantially less.
+Maximum insured value: $50,000, including taxes, is the most any car, truck, motorcycle, moped, motorhome, trailer, bus or prototype vehicle is insured for under Basic Autopac — although some of these will be limited to a declared value, which may be substantially less.
 If your vehicle is worth more than $50,000, including taxes, you'll need Excess Value Coverage to cover the amount over the $50,000 limit.